Dalbavancin: Drug interactions

 Clinical drug-drug interactions with dalbavancin have not been studied, and dalbavancin does not appear to interact with cytochrome P450 substrates, inhibitors, or inducers.
 It was found to have an in vitro synergistic interaction with the antimicrobial oxacillin, but the clinical significance of this interaction has yet to be established.

 Pregnancy and lactation

-Use of dalbavancin in pregnant women has not been studied sufficiently and should only occur when the potential benefit outweighs the potential risk to the fetus.
+The use of dalbavancin in pregnant women has not been studied sufficiently and should only occur when the potential benefit outweighs the potential risk to the fetus.
 Animal studies did not show embryo or fetal toxicity at doses that were 1.2 and 0.7 times the human dose.
 However, delayed fetal maturation was observed at a dose that was 3.5 times the human dose.
 While dalbavancin is excreted in rat milk, it is unknown if it is excreted in human milk.
 It should be used in nursing mothers only when the potential benefit exceeds the potential risk.
 There is no evidence in animals of teratogenicity.